Vaudeville Villain: Critical reception

 Vaudeville Villain received critical acclaim.
 AllMusic reviewer Mark Pytlik claimed MF DOOM was at his absolute best on Vaudeville Villain, calling the album "dense, bright, and packed with ideas".
 Nathan Rabin, writing for The A.V.
-Club, commended MF DOOM's "ultra-magnetic lyrics", noting that the album's production isn't as strong as one of Take Me to Your Leader.
+Club, commended MF DOOM's "ultra-magnetic lyrics" and noted that the album's production isn't as strong as one of Take Me to Your Leader.
 Neil Drumming of Entertainment Weekly praised the album for its punch lines and "eerie, droning, sci-fi-scented funk" beats.
 HipHopDX called the album "stellar from start to finish" from the production standpoint, naming track "Saliva" the highlight of the album.
 Roland Pemberton, writing for Pitchfork, praised the lyrical content of Vaudeville Villain, but criticized its production.
 Conversely, Scott McKeating of Stylus Magazine thought production of the album was its real strength, and disliked Viktor Vaughn alias and the concept of the album, calling it "fundamentally silly".
 PopMatters called Vaudeville Villain MF DOOM's best work to date, saying rappers like him "helped kick hip-hop in a thousand directions, both sonically and psychologically".
 Tiny Mix Tapes praised the album, noting that the production "lacks the overall rough and experimental quirkiness and unevenness" of Take Me To Your Leader, which puts vocal delivery in the forefront of the record.